aaadit24/RecipeRatings/README.md

-# Recipe Rating Analysis and Prediction
+# Recipe Rating Prediction: A Data Science Analysis

 ## Introduction
-This analysis explores the relationship between recipe characteristics and their ratings from Food.com.
-Our investigation centers around understanding what factors influence recipe ratings and developing a model to predict recipe ratings based on various features.
-The dataset contains 73,545 recipes with 12 relevant columns including cooking time, number of steps, ingredients, and nutritional information.
+This analysis investigates recipe data from Food.com to understand and predict recipe ratings.
+The dataset contains 83,782 recipes with information about cooking time, ingredients, steps, and nutritional content.
+Our main question focuses on predicting recipe ratings based on recipe characteristics.

+[Table showing relevant columns and descriptions]
+- Minutes: Minutes to prepare recipe
+- N_steps: Number of steps in recipe
+- N_ingredients: Number of ingredients
+- [Add other relevant columns]

 ## Data Cleaning and Exploratory Data Analysis

-### Data Cleaning Process
+### Cleaning Process
-Our initial data cleaning steps included:
+The primary cleaning steps included:
-1. Removing recipes with missing ratings
-2. Handling cooking time outliers using the IQR method
+- Handling cooking time outliers using IQR method
+- Removing missing values in average ratings
-3. Processing nutritional information into separate columns
+- Processing nutritional information

-[INSERT: Add a DataFrame.head() screenshot showing the cleaned data structure]
+[INSERT: Show cleaned DataFrame head]

 ### Univariate Analysis
-The distribution of cooking times shows most recipes take between 15-45 minutes to prepare, with a median of 30 minutes.
+Distribution of cooking times shows most recipes take between 15-45 minutes, with a median of 30 minutes.

-[INSERT: Add the histogram of cooking times distribution]
+[INSERT: Add histogram of cooking times]

 ### Bivariate Analysis
-When examining the relationship between cooking time and average ratings, we found no strong correlation between these variables.
+Our analysis revealed no strong correlation between cooking time and recipe ratings.

-[INSERT: Add the scatter plot of cooking time vs ratings]
+[INSERT: Add scatter plot of cooking time vs ratings]

 ### Interesting Aggregates
-Looking at recipe ratings across different cooking duration categories:

-[INSERT: Add the aggregated table showing rating statistics by cooking duration]
+[INSERT: Add pivot table showing rating statistics by cooking duration]

 ## Assessment of Missingness

-In our dataset, we observed two columns with missing values:
-- Rating: 6.11% missing
-- Average Rating: 1.12% missing

-The missingness dependency analysis revealed:
+The missingness analysis revealed:
-- Rating missingness depends on the number of steps (p-value = 0.0000)
+- Rating missingness is dependent on number of steps (p-value = 0.0000)
-- Rating missingness does not depend on cooking time (p-value = 0.8440)
+- Rating missingness is independent of cooking time (p-value = 0.8440)

-[INSERT: Add the permutation test visualization for missingness]
+[INSERT: Add missingness test visualization]

 ## Hypothesis Testing

-Research Question: Do recipes with longer cooking times tend to receive different ratings than recipes with shorter cooking times?
+We tested whether cooking time influences recipe ratings.

-Null Hypothesis (H0): There is no significant difference in average ratings between recipes with long cooking times and recipes with short cooking times.
+Null Hypothesis (H0): No significant difference in average ratings between long and short cooking time recipes.

-Alternative Hypothesis (H1): There is a significant difference in average ratings between recipes with long and short cooking times.
+Alternative Hypothesis (H1): There is a significant difference in ratings between these groups.

 Results:
-- Observed difference in means: 0.0012
+- Observed difference: 0.0012
 - P-value: 0.8060

+[INSERT: Add hypothesis test visualization]

+## Framing a Prediction Problem
+**Prediction Task:** Predict the average rating of a recipe

+**Type:** Regression problem (predicting a continuous value between 1-5)

+**Response Variable:** avg_rating
+- Represents the mean rating given to each recipe
+- Scale: 1 to 5 stars

+**Evaluation Metric:** Root Mean Square Error (RMSE)
+- Chosen because:
+  1. Same units as our predictions (stars)
+  2. Penalizes larger errors more heavily
+  3. Commonly used in rating prediction tasks

+**Features Used for Prediction:**
+- Recipe complexity indicators (minutes, n_steps)
+- Recipe characteristics (n_ingredients)
+- Nutritional information
+- [Add other features used]

+## Baseline Model
+Our baseline model uses two key features:
+1. minutes (numerical): Cooking time
+2. calorie_quartile (categorical): Quartile categorization of calories

+**Feature Processing:**
+- Numerical features: Standardized using StandardScaler
+- Categorical features: Encoded using OneHotEncoder

+**Model Pipeline:**
+1. ColumnTransformer for preprocessing both feature types
+2. Linear Regression as the predictor
+3. All steps implemented in a single sklearn Pipeline

+**Performance:**
+- RMSE: [Insert RMSE value]
+- This score represents our baseline for improvement

-[INSERT: Add the permutation test visualization for hypothesis test]
+[INSERT: Add visualization of baseline model predictions vs actual]

-Based on our analysis, we failed to reject the null hypothesis, suggesting that cooking time does not significantly influence recipe ratings.

-[Continue with the remaining sections...]